brucedjones/pyck/README.md

 ## Functionality Reference
 Pyck functionality is all written in C++ and exposed in python via Swig bindings.
 All non-abstract classes in the C++ code are exposed in the python library.
 Inspect the doxygen documentation or source header files to determine functionality and correct arguments.
 Example scripts are given in the examples/ directory.

+# Pyck Utils
+pyck_utils.py contains helper functions primarily used to set sensible default paramters for SPH code used at MIT Geonumerics.

 # Pyck Development
 ## Pack